Protesters across U.S. call on Trump to reunite immigrant families

 Since taking office in 2017, Trump has overseen an increase in arrests of people suspected of being in the country illegally.
 His administration is also approving fewer family visas.

-Immigration has been on the rise in America and across much of the developed world for decades, roiling politics in recent years across Germany, Britain and the United States.
+Immigration has been on the rise in America and across much of the developed world for decades, roiling politics in recent years in Germany, Britain and the United States.

-Trump, who on Saturday was at a golf club he owns in Bedminster, New Jersey, criticized the handful of Democratic politicians who have urged for an elimination of the U.S. agency that enforces immigration law, which is known as ICE.

-“I have watched ICE liberate towns from the grasp of [criminal gangs],” Trump said on Twitter.

 Immigrants made up about one in 20 U.S. residents in 1970.
 By 2016, their share rose to about one in seven, according the U.S. Census Bureau.

+On Twitter on Saturday, Trump criticized the handful of Democratic politicians who have called for the U.S. Immigration and Customs Enforcement agency known as ICE to be eliminated.

+“You are doing a fantastic job of keeping us safe by eradicating the worst criminal elements,” he wrote in part of the post addressed to ICE employees.

-Additional reporting by Bob Chiarito in Chicago, Miesha Miller in New York, and Sue Horton, Kevin Fogarty and Greg Savoy in Washington; Writing by Jason Lange; Editing by Mary Milliken and Susan Thomas
+Reporting by Lesley Wroughton and Jason Lange; additional reporting by Bob Chiarito in Chicago, Miesha Miller in New York, and Sue Horton, Kevin Fogarty and Greg Savoy in Washington; Editing by Susan Thomas and Grant McCool